-Fujifilm X70 versus Leica CL
+Fujifilm X70 vs Leica CL

 The Fujifilm X70 and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in January 2016 and November 2017.
 The X70 is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 24.1 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably larger (41 percent) than the Fujifilm X70.
 In this context, it is worth noting that neither the X70 nor the CL are weather-sealed.